MManoah/Path-Finding-Visualization/README.md

 Depth-First search is an uninformed any-path algorithm, it does not guarantee the shortest path.

 ### Breadth-First
-Breadth-First search is an uninformed any-path algorithm, it does not guarantee the shortest path.
+Breadth-First search is uninformed typically any-path algorithm.
+However in this scenario it does guarantee the shortest path.

 ### Best-First
 Best-First search is an informed any-path algorithm, it does not guarantee the shortest path.